-Thursday, 4:30 - 8:30 p.m.
-Office: MPX 8666 Location: On campus (TBA) Phone: 291-4165
+SPRING, 1986 Thursday, 4:30 - 8:20 P.M.
+Location: MPX 7506 INSTRUCTOR: Dr. Norman Robinson Office: MPX 8666 Phone: 291-4165

 COURSE PURPOSES

 Education 487 is designed as an introduction to the world of educational administration.
 Students who take this course can expect to gain a good broad understanding of how education is administered in Canada, and more particularly, in British Columbia.